What Foods Can You Feed to Ducks?

 - Duck Pellets – This is one of the better food options you can offer.
 Duck feed pellets can be found at many farming stores and online.

-- Bird Seed – Ducks will eat the same seed that many of your other birds eat.
+- Bird Seed – Ducks will eat the same types of bird seed that many of your other birds eat.
 In fact, in my yard, they tend to clean up anything the other birds drop under my feeders.
-Check out the 3 types of seeds and feeders birds love best.

 Remember, there is plenty of natural food around for ducks to eat.
 But if you want to know what to feed ducks, make sure to choose food that is nutritious and not harmful.